AlinZohari/RESTfulAPI-AssetsManagement/README.md

 <br>

 ## Code Reference
-* A large proportion of codes are adapted from the practical notes, lecture and example code in ucl-geospatial example repository of CEGE0043 Web and Mobile GIS by Calire Ellul.
+* A large proportion of codes are adapted from the practical notes, lecture and example code in ucl-geospatial example repository of CEGE0043 Web and Mobile GIS by Dr. Calire Ellul.

-* The adaptation of the query to generate the necessary geoJSON format was done with reference to this source: http://www.postgresonline.com/journal/archives/267-Creating-GeoJSON-Feature-Collections-with-JSON-and-PostGIS-functions.html.
+* The adaptation of the query to generate the necessary geoJSON format was done with reference to this [source](http://www.postgresonline.com/journal/archives/267-Creating-GeoJSON-Feature-Collections-with-JSON-and-PostGIS-functions.html)